World Marathon Challenge - 7 Marathons 7 Continents 7 Days

 Although running 7 marathons on 7 continents in 7 days will be the ultimate success, there is also a competition element within the 2015 World Marathon Challenge.
 The fastest combined marathon times for male and female runners will be recognised by the Book of Alternative Records for world record purposes.

 Join Event Director, Richard Donovan, on this amazing challenge.
 Places are limited to 12 for the 2015 World Marathon Challenge.
-All finishers will be eligible to join the exclusive Intercontinental Marathon Club.
+All finishers will be eligible to join both The 7 Continents Marathon Club and the exclusive Intercontinental Marathon Club, reserved for athletes who have run 7 Marathons on 7 Continents within 7 Days.